-Another argument which often comes up when we talk about Cloud Computing is this, who owns the data on cloud?
+Another argument that often comes up when we talk about Cloud Computing is this, who owns the data on the cloud?

-Is it yours or the company who is hosting your data?
-Some may say that the data that you are putting on cloud is yours, but what about the data which is generated using their tools, who owns it?
+Is it yours or the company that is hosting your data?
+Some may say that the data that you are putting on the cloud is yours, but what about the data which is generated using their tools, who owns it?

 So these things are a risk when you are moving to the cloud, but when we compare these cons to the pros, they kind of weigh more, so that’s why there is a major shift onto the cloud.

 Is it right or wrong, only time will tell.

 I hope you enjoyed this What is Cloud Computing Tutorial.
 If you are interested to know more about cloud technology the check out our Cloud Computing Course.
 It covers all the in-depth concepts of the cloud.